Thertzlor/Revenant/README.md

 - Profiles and Modes are automatically integrated with your Logitech LCD Displays
 - Documentation mode for quickly displaying macro functionality
 - Also works with the LGS LCD Emulator.

+# Installation
+1. Create a new LGS profile and delete all the standard lgs bindings (Left and right mouse button stay bound by default)

+2. Download the latest release of Revenant from the releases section and unpack it.
+For the quickest start unpack it into the install location of LGS

+3. In the `start` folder of Revenant copy the contents of the `LGS_Template.lua` file and paste it into the lua scripting section of the LGS profile.
+[If you put it into any other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values]

+...That's all you need to start defining macros and tweaking your profile, however it's generally more practical to use external profile files.
+To set one up simply change the `rv.externalProfile` setting in the LGS script to `true`, copy the `reference_profile.lua` file from the `start` directory into the `profiles` directory and rename it according to the `rv.profileName` property.

+# Quickstart: bindings

+## Configuring